swisspost/gateleen/gateleen-validation/README_validation.md

 ```

 > <font color="orange">Attention: </font> To validate a json resource, a schema for the resource must exist!

+#### Schema validation
+Updating the validation configuration resource requires a validation against a schema to be positive.
+Check the schema [gateleen_validation_schema_validation](src/main/resources/gateleen_validation_schema_validation)

 #### Request handling
 When a json resource is configured to be validated, requests are handled by the following rules: